 Da Vinci didn’t create the Mona Lisa with a finger painting set – we all need to have the right tools to deliver what we need to deliver.
 For your service desk to optimize performance across efficiency, service delivery, and the customer experience, you will need an efficient service desk tool that best suits your specific needs.
 This might be a simple help desk or an IT service management (ITSM) tool that offers more capabilities and flexible configuration options that allow you to match the system to your own requirements.

 If you do need a new ITSM tool, it’s important to do your homework.
-Industry trade shows are greatplaces to get to know vendors, take in some demonstrations, and compare what is on offer.
+Industry trade shows are great places to get to know vendors, take in some demonstrations, and compare what is on offer.
 You can also network with other attendees to hear their experiences with different vendors and tools and how they created an efficient service desk.

 Look for available information on the Internet – this might be downloadable industry analyst reports, comparison websites, or just searching for mentions of the vendors and tools on social networks such as Twitter.